Back

 - Bayesian Methods for Hackers (dataorigami.net)

-- #statistics#python
+- #statistics#python#bayesian-statistics

 An illustrated introduction to Bayesian statistics using Jupyter notebooks.
 I was always confused about the difference between Bayesian and Frequentist approaches until I read this.